RONALD248/-week-8-capstone-project-CLASS/README.md

 * Update colors in `css/style.css` (look for `--primary` and `--secondary` variables).
 * Replace images in `/images/` with your own.
 * Edit text content directly inside the `.html` files.
+* Update the trusted tools/brands logos in the `index.html` as needed.

 ---

 ## 🌐 Live Demo